 Diversity, Equity and Inclusion

-We are actively investing in programs and initiatives that foster equity and inclusion within our firm, break down barriers for entry into the profession, and provide support to marginalized communities in the cities where we live and work.
-These efforts are guided by our firm’s Diversity, Equity and Inclusion framework, which focuses on five key areas:
+We’re actively investing in programs and initiatives that foster equity and inclusion within our firm, break down barriers for entry into the profession, and provide support to marginalized communities in the cities where we live and work.
+These efforts are guided by our firm’s Diversity, Equity and Inclusion (DEI) Framework, which focuses on five key areas:

-Our journey to achieving the goals we’ve set for these areas will take time, but we’re proud of the progress we’re making each day.
+Our journey to achieving our DEI goals will take time, but we’re proud of the progress we’re making each day.
 Here’s a look at some of our recent actions:

-- We’re one of 10 firms in the National Organization of Minority Architects’ (NOMA) President’s Circle.
-We have increased our monetary donations to NOMA and welcomed three NOMA Foundation Fellows to our firm in 2020; NOMA Fellows are students who participate in a 12-week internship.
+- We’re one of just a few firms in the National Organization of Minority Architects’ (NOMA) President’s Circle.
+We have increased our monetary donations to NOMA and welcomed four NOMA Foundation Fellows to our firm in the last year; NOMA Fellows are students who participate in a 12-week internship.

 - Across our offices, we’re actively engaged with organizations focused on improving opportunities for marginalized youth, such as Ace Mentorship, Uncommon Schools, the Christo Rey Partnership/Urban Alliance Partnership, Architecture + Education and We Care, to name a few.

-- We launched firmwide listening sessions focused on advancing conversations about equity and inclusion.
-Topics range from racial and gender equity to the LGBTQ community and how our firm can become a better partner to organizations working to provide opportunities for marginalized communities.
+- In 2020, we held 22 firmwide listening sessions focused on advancing conversations about equity and inclusion.
+Topics ranged from racial and gender equity to the LGBTQ community and how our firm can become a better partner to organizations working to provide opportunities for marginalized communities.

 - We created a Diversity + Inclusion Council that works closely with firm leadership as a trusted advisor and resource to help accelerate results.

-- We’ve introduced employee resource groups to provide platforms for our diverse communities to network with each other, celebrate their identities and experiences, and create enhanced visibility within our firm.
+- We have introduced employee resource groups (ERGs) to provide platforms for our diverse communities to network with each other, celebrate their identities and experiences, and create enhanced visibility within our firm.
+We currently have three ERGs:

 - We provide annual conference scholarships for emerging leaders to attend conferences focused on equity in the profession.